nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 ## Other: Landing Pages & Internal dashboards

 - Webflow CMS for static landing pages
-- Retool dashboard to access api jobs, and to detect fraud, approve users, approve loans, see growth, etc.
+- Retool dashboard to access api jobs, and to detect fraud, approve users, approve loans, see growth, etc. If a task that needs to be done once we hand-perform it, the second time we write an api job for it, and if it happens a 3rd time we write an interface for that api job, so that engineering never needs to be pulled into (read: block) the loop again.

 ## Benefits we've seen